 #2 Breast Massage

-How to get rid of a clogged milk duct by massaging before, during and after a feedings.
+How to get rid of a clogged milk duct by massaging before, during, and after feedings.

-1. Before a feeding massage can soften a swollen, taut breast so that it is easy for baby to latch onto.
+1. Before a feeding, massage can soften a swollen, taut breast so that it is easy for the baby to latch onto.

 3. After the feeding, you should massage the breast and express via hand expression or pumping; this will reduce the risk of another blockage or mastitis.

 - In one study, therapeutic breast massage in lactation was found to help reduce breast pain associated with engorgement, plugged ducts, stasis, and mastitis.

 - Some babies may refuse the breast during infection, and this is because of the elevated levels of sodium in the milk.
 Breast massage can help to reduce levels of sodium in the milk.

 - Breast massage can be used to treat and prevent blocked ducts and mastitis—more information about the incredible benefits of breast massage and the step-by-step method here.